epccs/Gravimetric/Manager/manager/TestMode.md

 ```

+## Cmd 54 from a controller /w i2c-debug to read manager daynight millis timer

+Read the Day-Night state machine timer, it is used to do the above debounce.

+TBD

+Started for debuging, but kept for progress reports.

-## Cmd 54 from a controller /w i2c-debug to read manager millis time
+## Cmd TBD from a controller /w i2c-debug to read manager millis time

 Read the manager timer (e.g., millis).